 Students using school-owned instruments must sign an Instrument Lease Agreement for each instrument.
-Students are responsible for maintaining the condition of school instruments and should carefully review the Instrument Lease Agreement for full understanding of responsibilities.
-Repairs must be discussed with the studio teacher and the Conservatory Office prior to taking the instrument into the shop to determine if it's necessary, and to determine which repairs should be covered by the school or student.
+Students are responsible for maintaining the condition of school instruments and should carefully review the Instrument Lease Agreement for a full understanding of responsibilities.
+Repairs must be discussed with the studio teacher and the Conservatory Office before taking the instrument into the shop to determine if it is necessary and which repairs should be covered by the school or student.